Venkata in Sankata

 Venkata In Sankata (ವೆಂಕಟ ಇನ್ ಸಂಕಟ) is a 2009 Kannada comedy film directed by Ramesh Aravind and produced by "Sinema House" banner.
 The story is written by Telugu film writer, Madhu Thotapalli.
-This is the fourth directorial venture of actor Ramesh.
+This is the fourth directorial venture of actor Ramesh Aravind.

-Besides Ramesh playing the titular role of a traffic cop, the film cast includes Sharmiela Mandre, Anusha, Meghana Mudiyan, Tulu theatre artist Devadas Kapikad, H. G. Dattatreya, Mukhyamantri Chandru, Umashree Umesh and rajinikant Upadhye among others.
+Besides Ramesh playing the title role of a traffic cop, the film cast includes Sharmiela Mandre, Anusha, Meghana Mudiyan, and Tulu theatre artist Devadas Kapikad amongst others.
 The film made its theatrical release on 20 February 2009 and received favorable reviews from the critics.

 Plot

-The film is all about a traffic constable Venkata (Ramesh) who dreams big to become a commissioner.
+The film is about a traffic constable Venkata (Ramesh) who dreams big of becoming a commissioner.
 Situations provoke him to become a target for all the troubles that happen around him.
 Later he is sent as an undercover cop to a college.
-His duty is to bust the terrorist who are stealing the chemicals from that college to prepare bombs.
+His duty is to bust the terrorists who are stealing chemicals from that college to prepare bombs.
 How he comes out of the trouble and reaches his aim forms the rest of the plot told in a hilarious manner.